What is Redundancy?

 Building redundancy into your IT solution is an effective way of minimising downtime, and enables fast, effective disaster recovery.

-However, the benefits need to be balanced with the level of risk and the often-considerable costs.
+The benefits need to be balanced with the level of risk and the often-considerable costs however.

 There is no one ‘right’ method or level of redundancy.
 Understanding the businesses budgets, needs and risks is key to providing the right levels of redundancy in a cost-effective way.